EricDriussi/host-your-own/README.md

 ### A note on dotfiles

 The script assumes your dotfiles are set up using GNU Stow, don't provide a URL if that's not your case.
-It also installs the latest' version of Neovim if a dotfiles URL is provided.
-This is simply due to my personal use case.

 ## 🏃 Run